-Perhaps you remember our previous issue of UI/UX Glossary dedicated to general terms of creating design with high level of usability.
+Perhaps you remember our previous issue of UI/UX Glossary dedicated to general terms of creating design with a high level of usability.
 We were discussing the difference between UI and UX, which are often confused, explained the process and aims of wireframing and prototyping, presented our explanations of icons and microinteractions.

 Today continuing the stream we are going to provide some new entries to our glossary, this time concentrated more on web design elements and techniques.

-Web design as a term can also name the result of mentioned activity direction, which means that this word is used to describe structure, functionality, style and appearance features of a website or a webpage interface.
+Web design as a term can also name the result of mentioned activity direction, which means that this word is used to describe structure, functionality, style, and appearance features of a website or a web page interface.
 In addition, web design also can include content generation and management.

 So, it’s easy to see that the term itself is very broad and comprehensive.
-Due to this fact, web design as a domain of human activity lies on the crossroads of many sciences and practices.
+Due to this fact, web design as a domain of human activity lies at the crossroads of many sciences and practices.
 Among them we should mention:

 - drawing and composition